vroger11/vroger11.github.io/_posts/2019-10-08-check-your-writing-nvim.markdown

 ## Usage

-In Neovim press Ctrl+S to highlight the misspelled words and then repress Ctrl+S to hide the highlighted misspelled words.
+In Neovim press Ctrl+S to highlight the misspelled words, then repress Ctrl+S to hide the highlighted misspelled words.
 To select a word suggestion in Insert mode, press Ctrl+X then S to select a suggestion.
 In Normal mode press `z=` to see the word suggestions.

-Remark: I know that my configuration inhibit the Ctrl+S user signal and it is my point to avoid unwanted behavior while typing.
+Remark: I know that my configuration inhibits the Ctrl+S user signal and it is my point to avoid unwanted behavior while typing.

 # Grammar Checking

 To check my writing I use [LanguageTool](https://www.languagetool.org/) suite.
-It is available for free, have an offline mode using its open source software (it is the main reason I'm using it).
+It is available for free, have an offline mode using its open-source software (it is the main reason I'm using it).
 Here I will help you to install it and how to use it with Neovim.

 ## LanguageTool installation